danydev/example-docker-host-enzo-ts/README.md

 ## Setup
 - To produce the json config file, the simplest way is to run ENZO-TSC with UI, so you can configure your account, and setup the client.
 Then you put the resulting configuration file (named `enzo_tsc_config.json`) in this repository path `mounted-files\config\enzo_tsc_config.json`.
 The file can be located by clicking `File\Open Profile Folder` in ENZO-TSC UI.
+- Update `docker-compose.yml` to use the latest image tag available.
+You can see the tags available [here](https://hub.docker.com/r/dorru/enzo-ts/tags?page=1&ordering=last_updated)
 - Run `docker-compose up -d`

 ## Logs